 - The SWQIF-SPHRP Grant Program was amended to include eligibility criteria for grant funding for PFAS in biosolids projects.

-- Participated in the investigation of elevated levels of PFOS in surface waters in and around Fort Gratiot Township and associated source tracking efforts.
+- Participated in the investigation of elevated levels of PFOS in surface waters in and around Eastern St. Clair County Area of Interest and associated source tracking efforts.
 Investigated historical (1980-2000) biosolids land application.
 Conducted soils, surface water, and residential well sampling.
 The report is expected to be released in 2020.
+Results are published in the Port Huron WWTP (Ft Gratiot) Field Report.

 - The results of the investigations can be found in the Summary Report: PFAS Initiatives to Evaluate the Presence of PFAS in Municipal Wastewater and Associated Residuals (Sludge/Biosolids) in Michigan which details efforts of both the Wastewater Workgroup and the Land Application Workgroup.